 Anxiety itself is not a mental disorder.
 Many people hear anxiety and they automatically have an association with panic attacks, significant fear and avoidance, and visible nervousness.
 These symptoms can be a result of anxiety, but anxiety is also an emotion, just like sadness, that occurs on a spectrum.

 Humans are also not that simple.
 Moods and emotions vary from day to day and moment to moment.
-You might experience anxiety because a loved one is in the hospital or because you have an interview tomorrow, and these are both completely normal responses.
+You might experience some anxiety because a loved one is in the hospital or because you have an interview tomorrow, and these are both completely normal responses.

 Do You Have An Anxiety Disorder?